SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Experimental Results

 \subsubsection{Design Rationale: 2D vs. 3D Architecture}

-To find out which dimensionality is the most suitable for brain lesion segmentation, a direct comparison between 2D and 3D SYNAPSE-Net variants was carried out under identical conditions.
-For both models, a batch size of 4 was used, while evaluation was performed on a representative subset of 30 patients from the WMH dataset of full resolution 3D volumes.
+We assessed the trade-off between model complexity and performance by benchmarking 2D and 3D configurations of SYNAPSE-Net on a representative subset of 30 patients from the WMH dataset.
+Experiments utilized full-resolution 3D volumes with a fixed batch size of 4.
+Computational metrics were evaluated for the target input resolution of $208 \times 208$.

-Because of GPU memory constraints, computational metrics were evaluated for smaller input sizes for 2D (`64 $\times$ 64') and 3D (`64 $\times$ 64 $\times$ 64') images, which were then scaled up to `208 $\times$ 208' by factors of $(208/64)^2 = 10.56$ for 2D images and $(208/64)^3 = 34.33$ for 3D images.
 Statistical significance was calculated by paired t-tests on subject-wise Dice, Recall, and HD95 values.
 As seen in Table~\ref{tab:2d_vs_3d_comparison}, both models had almost equal performance on every parameter, with no significant difference statistically ($p > 0.05$) between the two models.
 But the computational cost of the 3D model was much more, with FLOPs over 430× that of the 2D model.
 With equivalent accuracy but with vastly lower computational requirements, it was decided that for all main experiments, a 2D configuration would be employed ensuring scalability and deployment efficiency without compromising segmentation quality.